kwaldenphd/python-intro/README.md

 <blockquote>The conversion equation is: <code>celsius = (fahrenheit - 32.0) * 5.0 / 9.0</code></blockquote>

+Q4: Write a program that creates `first_name` and `last_name` variables, and then uses concatenation to output a `full_name` variable.
+Answer to this question includes program + comments that document process and explain your code.

-Q4: Create variables for each of the discrete pieces of information in "the standard Notre Dame introduction."
+Q5: Create variables for each of the discrete pieces of information in "the standard Notre Dame introduction."
 - Name
 - Class year
 - Home state/country